AlaricWu/Max_Points_On_Line/README.md

 There are many other details to consider, for example, it's far more easy to do when you add the overlapping points together(For instance, there are 3 points on same location(2,3), what you do now is only save one(2,3) point and give it an attribute(unit = 3) ).
 The rest of the details are in the code.
-If there is any problem or potential issue, let me know pls.
-Tx